Black History in Hotel Ownership & Hospitality: The Rise of African American Hoteliers

 The history of African Americans in hospitality is a profound narrative of resilience, innovation, and entrepreneurship.
 From the early trailblazers who provided safe harbor for travelers during the Jim Crow era to the modern rise of African American hotel owners leading global brands, this journey reflects a significant chapter of American progress.
 By exploring Black history in hospitality and hotel ownership, we uncover the stories of pioneers who transformed the service industry into a platform for economic empowerment.
 This guide examines that evolution from the past to the present, honoring the legacy of those who turned a vision of service into a powerhouse of hotel ownership.

-Born into slavery around 1753, she became the first woman of color to own a tavern-hotel, the Royal Navy Hotel in Bridgetown, Barbados, during the late 18th century.
+Born into slavery around 1753, Rachael Pringle Polgreen became the first woman of color to own a tavern-hotel, the Royal Navy Hotel in Bridgetown, Barbados, during the late 18th century.
 Polgreen established the Royal Navy Hotel in Bridgetown, a bold enterprise that served as both a hotel and a brothel catering to British naval officers and other affluent patrons.
 Her establishment became renowned, attracting high-profile guests, including Prince William Henry, the future King William IV.
 Polgreen’s business acumen and strategic alliances propelled her to prominence, making her one of the first women of color to own such an establishment in Barbados.
 By the time of her death on July 23, 1791, Polgreen had amassed considerable wealth, including ownership of multiple properties and at least 19 slaves.
 In her will, written just two days before her passing, she granted freedom to six of her enslaved individuals, while others were bequeathed to those she had freed.
 The Royal Navy Hotel remained standing until it was burned down in 1821.

 Tunis G. Campbell: Pioneer of Black Hospitality and Political Leadership

-Tunis Gulic Campbell was a free African American who became a political leader, educator, and hotel operator.
+Tunis Gulic Campbell (1812–1891) was a free African American who became a political leader, educator, and hotel operator.
 Before the Civil War, he managed hotels in the North, including in New Jersey and New York.
 In 1848, he authored a hotel management guide, making him one of the first African Americans to document hospitality operations in print.
 His post-war leadership in Georgia also included community building and property development, embodying early Black excellence in hospitality and governance.
 On Rev. Tunis Gulic Campbell Sr., called “the oldest and best known clergyman in the African Methodist Church”, served as a voter registration organizer, Justice of the Peace, a delegate to the Georgia Constitutional Convention of 1867–1868, and as a Georgia state senator during the Reconstruction era-Wikipedia.
 On June 20, 2024, the Georgia Historical Society (GHS) unveiled a new historical marker about Tunis G. Campbell (1812-1891) in Darien in partnership with the Lower Altamaha Historical Society and the City of Darien.
 The marker details Campbell’s life and political career, including how he became one of the highest-ranking, most influential African-American politicians in 19th-century Georgia.

-The Jim Crow Era and the Rise of Black-Owned Hotels
+Black-Owned Hotels, The Jim Crow Era

 During the Jim Crow era, African American travelers faced discrimination across the country.
 The ruling in Plessy v.
 Ferguson (1896) reinforced the doctrine of “separate but equal,” but in reality, Black Americans were denied access to quality accommodations.
 Most downtown hotels prohibited African Americans, regardless of their economic status or location.
 For instance, the iconic Hotel Theresa in Harlem, New York, did not welcome Black guests until 1940—nearly three decades after opening.